-Regarding the SMTP gateway, the TOE only provides protection from the TOE to the SMTP gateway.
+Regarding the SMTP gateway, the TOE can only provide protection of sent emails to the device with which the TOE has the IPsec connection (i.e., the TOE only provides protection between the TOE and SMTP gateway).
 After that point, the Operational Environment must provide the remaining protection necessary to transfer the email from the SMTP gateway to the email's addressee(s).